Writing, Healing, Peace

 In an age that is seeing the rise of writing, more and more people are turning to writing to heal emotional and physical trauma, resulting in shelves of popular self-help literature on writing to heal.
 It appears they are on to something.
 Psychologists have shown that writing can help release emotional stress; medical researchers have documented the beneficial effects of writing on a range of physical conditions; and writing is a crucial aspect of efforts in restorative justice.
-But we understand relatively little about how writing achieves these effects.
+But we understand relatively little about the conditions under which writing can achieve these effects.

 How might we teach writing to heal the body?
 How might writing lead to personal and social empowerment?
-Might writing lead to peace?
+And under what conditions might writing lead to peace?

-With funding from the National Council of Teachers of English/College Composition and Communication Chair’s Research Initiative, and in collaboration with community educators, graduate student researchers, and scholars abroad, I am pursuing answers to these questions.
+With funding from Fulbright Scholars Program, ICETEX, and the National Council of Teachers of English/College Composition and Communication Chair’s Research Initiative, and in collaboration with community educators in the US and Colombia, graduate student researchers, and scholars abroad, I am pursuing answers to these questions.

 Photo by Kathleen Conklin